ContextLab/memory-models-course/_sources/assignments/Assignment_2:Search_of_Associative_Memory_Model/README.md

 # Assignment 2: Search of Associative Memory (SAM) Model

 ## Overview
-In this assignment, you will implement the **Search of Associative Memory (SAM) model** as described in [Atkinson & Shiffrin (1968)](https://www.dropbox.com/scl/fi/rpllozjcv704okckjdy5k/AtkiShif68.pdf?rlkey=i0azhj9mqxws7bxocbl65j88d&dl=1).
+In this assignment, you will implement the **Search of Associative Memory (SAM) model** as described in [Kahana (2012), Chapter 7](https://www.dropbox.com/scl/fi/ujl8yvxqzcb1gf32to4zb/Kaha12_SAM_model_excerpt.pdf?rlkey=254wtw4fm7xnpzelno2ykrxzu).
 The SAM model is a probabilistic model of free recall that assumes items are stored in **short-term memory (STS)** and **long-term memory (LTS)**, with retrieval governed by associative processes.
 You will fit your implementation to [Murdock (1962)](https://www.dropbox.com/scl/fi/k7jc1b6uua4m915maglpl/Murd62.pdf?rlkey=i5nc7lzb2pw8dxc6xc72r5r5i&dl=1) free recall data and evaluate how well the model explains the observed recall patterns.

 ## Data Format and Preprocessing
 The dataset consists of sequences of recalled items from multiple trials of a free recall experiment.
 Each row represents a participant’s recall sequence from a single list presentation.